CallumBeaney/blogge/content/blog/gawain.md

 through the woods in proud array.
 ```

-Tolkien is attentive to the original language and word order of the original, making occasional substitution to maintain a degree of old feeling.
+Tolkien is attentive to the original's language and word order.
 The rhythm and alliterative stresses differ significantly, particularly the 2nd line and also in the more contemporary, inappropriately sing-song '_birds are busy_ ***a-building*** _and bravely are singing_'.

-Modern English relies heavily word order; Middle English did not; so many of these sentences have their stresses shifted by stricter modern grammatical patterns that oblige being-verbs to appear in specific places.
+Modern English relies heavily word order; Middle English did not; many of these sentences' stresses are shifted by stricter modern grammatical patterns obliging being-verbs to appear in specific places.

 - *Bot þenne þe weder of þe worlde wyth wynter hit þrepez*
 - *But then the weather in the world makes war on the winter*